GangLi-0814/PyStaData/Notes/Paper_Notes/Notes_Gillespie_2009/Notes_Gillespie_2009.md

 >Pasture-based dairies are "management grazing"or "mixed feed" operations(Foltz, 2006).

 - **Management-intensive grazers**: use pasture as the primary forage source during the grazing period;
-- **mixed-feed** operators obtain part of their forage rations from pasture but rely primarily on stored feed.
+- **mixed-feed**: operators obtain part of their forage rations from pasture but rely primarily on stored feed.

 **Objectives: **